James Ashby: Media advisor

-One Nation
+One Nation (2015–present)

 In 2015, Ashby became involved in Pauline Hanson's One Nation political party as media advisor.
 As Ashby holds a pilot's licence, he also spends time flying Hanson to and from political events and commitments around the country.

-In November 2016, the chief of staff for Senator Rod Culleton said that Ashby threw a phone at her after an argument.
+In November 2016, the chief of staff for senator Rod Culleton said that Ashby threw a phone at her after an argument.
 Hanson said it was an underarm throw and that the incident had been blown out of proportion.
 (In a similar incident years before, Ashby was alleged to have thrown a newspaper reporter's phone.)
-Also in November, Ashby told journalists not to ask off-topic questions at a press conference held by Senator Malcolm Roberts.
+Also in November, Ashby told journalists not to ask off-topic questions at a press conference held by senator Malcolm Roberts.
 Former One Nation treasurer, Ian Nelson, has accused Ashby of directing One Nation candidates to use Ashby's printing business for getting campaign materials printed, saying that candidates feared becoming disendorsed if they did not use Ashby's press and that Ashby's rates were "more than the going rate".

 Following Shan Ju Lin's disendorsement from One Nation, Lin accused Ashby of deciding on Hanson's behalf that Lin should be disendorsed.
-Hanson has requested that Ashby sit in for her at National Broadband Network committee meetings in April and on other occasions if need be.
+Hanson has requested that Ashby sit in for her at National Broadband Network (NBN) committee meetings in April and on other occasions if need be.

-In May 2017, a leaked audio recorded Ashby suggesting that One Nation over-inflate prices on campaign material sold to their candidates for financial profit in upcoming state elections.
+In May 2017, an audio recording of Ashby suggesting that One Nation over-inflate prices on campaign material sold to their candidates for financial profit in upcoming state elections was leaked.
 In response, Prime Minister Malcolm Turnbull sought advice from the justice minister, Michael Keenan, and the Australian Federal Police while the Labor Party called for a police probe into the matter.
 Ashby and Hanson denied that the idea had ever been implemented.

-In November 2017, Ashby called then One Nation member Stephen Lane, who was an independent candidate for the seat of Thuringowa, and threatened to cancel Lanes's membership if he did not take down a video on his Facebook page explaining to the public that he was a One Nation member but had decided to run for the seat of Thuringowa as an independent because of the lack of transparency in the party.
-Lane has since received a letter cancelling his membership.
+In November 2017, Ashby called then One Nation member Stephen Lane, who was an independent candidate for the seat of Thuringowa, and threatened to cancel Lane's membership if he did not take down a video on his Facebook page explaining to the public that he was a One Nation member but had decided to run for the seat of Thuringowa as an independent because of the lack of transparency in the party.
+Lane later received a letter cancelling his membership.

-In February 2019, Ashby was involved in a physical altercation with Senator Brian Burston, who had made a sexual harassment claim against Pauline Hanson.
-The President of the Senate, Scott Ryan, stripped Ashby of his parliamentary pass after the incident, which inhibited Ashby from entering the building until the ban was revoked.
+In February 2019, Ashby was involved in a physical altercation with senator Brian Burston, who had made a sexual harassment claim against Pauline Hanson.
+The President of the Senate, Scott Ryan, stripped Ashby of his parliamentary pass after the incident, which prohibited Ashby from entering the building until the ban was revoked.

+Ashby was appointed One Nation Queensland party leader in September ahead of the 2024 state election.
+He led the party in the 2024 Queensland state election.
+He also ran in the seat of Keppel.